Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 - **Smooth**: averages the heights within the radius of the brush
 - **Flatten**: directly sets the height to a given value, which can be useful as an eraser or to make plateaux.

+!!! note
-Note: heightmaps work best for hills and large mountains, but making sharp cliffs or walls are not recommended because it stretches geometry too much, and might cause edge cases with collisions.
+    Heightmaps work best for hills and large mountains, but making sharp cliffs or walls are not recommended because it stretches geometry too much, and might cause edge cases with collisions.
 To make cliffs it's a better idea to place actual meshes on top.

 ### Normals